coreos/torus/Documentation/project-layout.md

 │   └── ringtool
 ```

-The `main` functions that each produce a binary. `torusd` is the main server, `torusctl` manipulates and queries multiple servers through etcd, `torusblk` creates, attaches and mounts block devices, and `ringtool` is an experiment for measuring the rebalance properties of multiple rings.
+The `main` functions that each produce a binary. `torusd` is the main server, `torusctl` manipulates and queries multiple servers through etcd, organizes volumes, and manages snapshots.  `torusblk` attaches and mounts block devices, and `ringtool` is an experiment for measuring the rebalance properties of multiple rings.

 ```
 ├── contrib